Out-of-equilibrium phase transitions induced by Floquet resonances in a periodically quench-driven XY spin chain

-\acknowledgements J.-S. C. acknowledges support from the Netherlands Organization for Scientific Research (NWO), and from the European Research Council under ERC Advanced grant 743032 DYNAMINT.
+J.-S. C. acknowledges support from the Netherlands Organization for Scientific Research (NWO), and from the European Research Council under ERC Advanced grant 743032 DYNAMINT.
 This work is part of the Delta ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
 P.W.C. acknowledges support from a Ph.D. fellowship and a travel grant for a long stay abroad at the University of Amsterdam from the Research Foundation Flanders (FWO Vlaanderen).
 S.E.T.A. acknowledges support from the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organization for Scientific Research (NWO).
 I. P. C. thanks the Delta institute for hospitality and financial support and also acknowledges partial financial support from funding UNAM-DGAPA-PAPIIT-IN106219.